 Another year and another trip to Cannes beckons for the TFWA World Exhibition & Conference – at least for those of us involved in the Global Travel Retail (GTR) business.

-Last year over 6,700 visitors attended the event from over 3,000 different companies.
+Last year over 6,800 visitors attended the event from over 3,000 different companies, an increase of +6% vs. previous year.

 This event is the annual showcase for all suppliers in the industry to reveal what is new and best coming down the NPD pipeline over the next 12 months.
 Cannes Week is notorious, and even those not working in GTR may have heard about it from their colleagues in their company.
 At least I had whilst working in the UK Domestic business many years ago!